waynevanson/data-entry-obsidian-plugin/readme.md

 You can use it if you want, but there are no guarentees.

+## Installation

+This plugin is currently not available in the Obsidian plugin store.
+The easiest way to install the plugin is using the `BRAT` plugin.

+1. Enable the community plugins on your devices running obsidian by following [these instructions](https://obsidian.rocks/how-to-use-community-plugins-in-obsidian).
+2. Install BRAT from the community plugins search by searching for "BRAT".
+3. Follow the instructions for [adding a beta plugin](https://tfthacker.com/Obsidian+Plugins+by+TfTHacker/BRAT+-+Beta+Reviewer's+Auto-update+Tool/Quick+guide+for+using+BRAT)
+    - The GitHub URL for this repository is "https://github.com/waynevanson/obsidian-plugin-data-entry".
+4. Refresh the plugin list and enable the plugin "Data Entry".

 ## Usage

 -   Go to a new file and go to source mode